 - Denise Davidson: Language development; Second language development and reading; Impact of emotion on cognitive processes; Social cognition and stereotype formation.

-- Perla B. Gámez: Bilingual and second language learning; Connection between language and literacy; Parent/teacher talk and oral language and reading development.
+- Perla B. Gámez: Language development; Bilingual and second language learning; Connection between language and literacy; Classroom talk; Language input; Syntactic priming.

 - James Garbarino: Violence, poverty and trauma in the lives of children and youth; Issues of meaning and spirituality in the lives of youth.